Alanzjc-pro/Arm-Exercise-Guide-For-Post-Stroke-Patient/README.md

 * Arduino Nano BLE sense function implementation
 * Web GUI design for exercise analysis

-### Hardware Prototype
+### Hardware Prototype Development
 6-axis IMU sensor is utilized to collect kinematic information of the user during exercises.
 2.4 GHz wireless communi- cation antenna is utilised to transmit and send data to GUI.
 The Arduino Nano 33 BLE sense has incorporated all IMU and BLE modules as the microcontroller.
 Extra modules, such as SD card reader, along with push button and LED are used for data collection and hardware control.
-All components are powered by 5V power bank with 2.1A current output.
+All components are powered by 5V power bank with 2.1A current output.<br />
 <img width="162" alt="IrfanHardware" src="https://user-images.githubusercontent.com/72474193/137358998-e012eb85-5044-4e3c-a437-a9876bb58831.png">

 ### Data Processing and Collection